Mandatory Immunisations for Newborns in Singapore

 Poliomyelitis (Polio) Vaccine

-Poliomyelitis is caused by the poliovirus and mainly affects young children.
-The virus lives in the throat and intestinal tract and is spread through contact with the stools of an infected person, usually through contaminated food and water.
+Poliomyelitis, commonly known as polio, is caused by the poliovirus and primarily affects young children.
+The virus resides in the throat and intestinal tract and spreads through contact with the feces of an infected person, often via contaminated food or water.

 When infected, children can become paralysed.
 While Singapore was declared polio-free in 2000, polio is still present in some countries, so the risk of getting this disease is still there, so it’s important to give it to your little one.